 Tumor Removal of cancer

-This type of surgery is what most people think of when we talk about tumor removal surgery.
-It involves the surgical removal of the tumor, as well as a small area of healthy tissue that surrounds it.
+Most people think of this type of surgery when talking about tumor removal.
+It involves the surgical removal of the tumor and a small area of healthy tissue surrounding it.

-The area of healthy tissue that is surgically removed is known as a margin.
-It is discarded to make sure that no cancer cells have traveled from the original cancer location to nearby structures.
+The area of healthy tissue surgically removed is known as a margin.
+It is discarded to ensure no cancer cells have traveled to nearby structures from the original cancer location.

 Some surgical techniques can be very invasive, while others are less invasive.
 The type of which your surgeon chooses to perform is based on a case-to-case analysis.